PyLops/pyproximal/joss/paper.md

 Finally, there exists three main families of proximal algorithms that can be used to solve various flavors of equation
 \autoref{eq:problem}, namely:

-- Proximal gradient method [@Combettes:2011]: this method, also commonly referred to as the Forward-Backward Splitting (FBS) algorithm, is usually the preferred choice when $\mathbf{L}=\mathbf{I}$ (i.e. identity operator).
+- Proximal Gradient [@Combettes:2011]: this method, also commonly referred to as the Forward-Backward Splitting (FBS) algorithm, is usually the preferred choice when $\mathbf{L}=\mathbf{I}$ (i.e. identity operator).
 Accelerated versions such as the FISTA and TwIST algorithms exist and are usually preferred to the vanilla FBS method;
 - Alternating Direction Method of Multipliers [@Boyd:2011]: this method is based on the well-known splitting strategy and can be used for a broader class of problem than FBS and its accelerated versions.
-- Primal-dual: another popular algorithm able to tackle the generic problem in equation 1 with any choice of A.
+- Primal-Dual [@Chambolle:2011]: another popular algorithm able to tackle the generic problem in equation 1 with any choice of A.
   It reformulates the original problem into its primal-dual version of solves a saddle optimization problem.

 ``PyProximal`` provides implementations for these three families of algorithms; moreover, our solvers include additional features